 A2 Hosting boosts speed even more with the company’s proprietary Turbo servers, which provide a drop-in Apache replacement that loads pages 20 times faster and allocates more resources toward each user.

-One of the most common, and yet, most frequently overlooked, features when it comes to web hosting is the platform that helps users manage all aspects of their account.
+One of the most common and, yet, most frequently overlooked, features when it comes to web hosting is the platform that helps users manage all aspects of their account.
 Although cPanel is far and away the most widely used control panel, hosting providers implement the administrative interface differently.

 For example, SiteGround customizes the cPanel portal to maximize simplicity and user-friendliness.
 We appreciate the reorganization, as well as the added third-party and in-house tools to give customers even more flexibility and functionality when managing their hosting.